THE CP LAWYER – Medical Legal Review

 What is a Medical Legal Review?

 The first step in obtaining Lifetime Benefits is a Medical Legal Review to determine, if possible, the actual cause of your child’s condition.
-Lifetime Benefits may be available if your child was caused any harm by an avoidable medical mistake which constitutes medical malpractice.
+Lifetime Benefits may be available through our legal services if your child was caused any harm by an avoidable medical mistake which constitutes medical malpractice.
 Through this service, provided free of charge and without any obligation, board certified obstetricians, labor and delivery nurses and/or experienced lawyers or paralegals will review your child’s medical records, supply the answers you need, and the information you deserve.

 Why is a Medical Legal Review Important?